Full Grown: Tree types

-Gavin Munro company Full Grown uses the following kinds of trees:
+Gavin Munro’s company Full Grown uses the following species of trees:

 They mainly use willow as it grows fast and is relatively easy to work with.
-They like the idea of offering other varieties such as cherry, oak and a personal choice of ash.
+They like the idea of offering other varieties such as cherry, oak and Gavins personal choice of ash.
 Partly to give a range of choice for customers and also to spread the risk of disease.
-Ash is easily prone to getting fungal disease and die back."
+Ash is very prone to fungal disease and die back."

 To grow a finished chair takes about four to five years with willow.
 It can take nine or more years to grow a chair in oak.